 - Secretariat for Equality, Migrations and Citizenship (ES): Entity responsible for the development and implementation of public policy on integration in Catalonia.

 By structuring the action around the previously mentioned five key integration priorities, the main goal is that of building more inclusive and cohesive European Societies.
 Through fostering a better understanding of local integration experiences, promoting knowledge sharing, and peer-to-peer capacity building, the project aims at reinforcing the coordination capacity of national integration strategies across different levels of governance.
-Moreover, it aims at creating a spill-over effect into enhancing multi-level cooperation, including with EU networks in inter-connected policy areas.

 - By improving knowledge and capacities of local and regional authorities to facilitate the integration of third-country nationals